-Each delivery staff member has a first aid box and is a trained First Aider, this is to ensure Health and Safety is maintained when offsite in training environments or in the apprentice or learners' places of work.
-There is also a first aid box at head office and an appointed person/first aider.
+There is a first aid box at head office and an appointed person/first aider.
 Consequently, they will provide first aid to any person injured at work.
 In the event they are not available to do so or in the event of an accident, injury or illness that requires medical attention the emergency services must be called and when it is safe and practical to do so contact a senior manager who can also assist with contacting the emergency services.

-In the event of an accident away from the office a mobile phone should be used to call the emergency services and notification to the office of the accident as soon as it is practical to do so.
+In the event of an accident away from the office, emergency services should be called and notification to the office of the accident as soon as it is practical to do so.